-Former Tennessee standout Ian Parnaby enters his second season as assistant coach for both the men’s and women’s golf programs after serving as an assistant coach for two years and as a volunteer coach for three seasons.
+Former Tennessee standout Ian Parnaby is in his first season as associate head coach for the UTSA men’s and women’s golf programs after serving as an assistant coach for two years and as a volunteer coach for three seasons.

-A native of Durham, England, Parnaby has helped tutor 21 All-Southland Conference performers and helped lead the programs to a combined 27 top-five finishes, including the back-to-back Southland Conference Championships for the women the past two springs.
+A native of Durham, England, Parnaby has helped tutor 21 all-conference performers and helped lead the programs to a combined 35 top-five finishes, including the back-to-back Southland Conference Championships for the women in 2011-12.

 During his four-year playing career at Tennessee, he collected second-team All-Southeastern Conference laurels and was a three-time Academic All-SEC honoree.
 Parnaby won the prestigious Ridges Intercollegiate in 2003 and posted five top-five finishes.
 He also participated in the 2003 NCAA Championship in his final season.
 In his last two years in Knoxville, the Volunteers were ranked in the top 25 several times, including as high as No. 12 during his junior season.

 After graduating from Tennessee in 2004, Parnaby turned professional a year later and spent five years playing on various professional tours around the globe, including in Asia, Europe and the United States.
 He then worked at Briggs Ranch Golf Club, where he discovered a passion for coaching.

 Parnaby has one brother, Stuart, a professional soccer player who resides in Birmingham, England, while his parents, David and Jean, live in Durham, England.